CodeReviewDAO/dxd_codereview/Reviews/60 - Financial crime prevention tool/3 - Analytics_Compliance Layer/README.md

 ### Code Documentation

 A commendable effort has been made to document the project code following the remarks made on this point in the reviews of milestone 1.
-The code is now overall well documented now and almost all classes and critical functions have acceptable code-level documentation.
+The code is now overall well documented  and almost all classes and critical functions have acceptable code-level documentation.

 Requirement | Finding